Requests for information

 - access would prejudice law enforcement activities;

 - access discloses a ‘commercially sensitive’ decision making process or information; or

-- any other reason that is provided for in the Privacy Principles or the Privacy Legislation.
+- any other reason that is provided for in the Privacy Legislation.

 11.7 If we deny you access to any information requested by you, we will give you our written reasons for doing so.
 If there is a dispute about your right of access to information, this will be dealt with in accordance with the complaints procedure set out in clause 14 of this Policy.